 The Maine Veterinary Medical Association has even “helped” veterinarians by preparing a presentation plus consent form for the humans to sign which gives the veterinarian or his designate permission to access the person’s drug records.
 What exactly does that mean?
-If narcotics are being prescribed, the human bringing the animal in or picking the animal up must consent to having their drug records accessed by someone in the veterinary practice.
+If narcotics are being prescribed, the human bringing the animal in or picking the animal up must consent to have their drug records accessed by someone in the veterinary practice.
 Let’s think about this for a minute.
-Your dog has surgery and because of the postoperative pain the veterinarian wants to prescribe tramadol, a Schedule III narcotic as of 2014.
-Because of work hours you ask your neighbor to pick Fido up.
-Imagine their shock when they have to fill out the consent form, show their driver’s licence or other form of photo ID and wait while their drug profile is accessed and evaluated by a veterinarian, highly trained and skilled in animal medicine.
+Your dog has surgery and because of the postoperative pain, the veterinarian wants to prescribe tramadol, a Schedule III narcotic as of 2014.
+Because of work hours, you ask your neighbor to pick Fido up.
+Imagine their shock when they have to fill out the consent form, show their driver’s license or another form of photo ID and wait while their drug profile is accessed and evaluated by a veterinarian, highly trained and skilled in animal medicine.
 And if the veterinarian calculating the human dosage determines your neighbor is at the top of the 100 MMEs daily allotment and the tramadol for your dog would exceed that amount, legally they can’t prescribe it.
 Also, a veterinarian had no way of knowing why a person is on the controlled drugs; only that they are.
 Based on numbers found in a database, a highly skilled veterinarian is being ordered by the State of Maine to practice veterinary medicine but use human protocols.
 In short, they are being mandated to practice outside their scope which is a violation.
 To ask a veterinarian who as I outlined in my previous post has extensive knowledge of animal physiology to prescribe pain medication for an animal based on how much of the daily allotment a human already has prescribed for them by a medical doctor is absolutely ludicrous.

-Then there is palliative care for an animal with an end stage disease that is painful.
+Then there is palliative care for an animal with an end-stage disease that is painful.
 The State has not set any exemptions for veterinarians but has for human doctors.

 Prescribers are exempt from the limits on opioid medication prescribing established in this rule if: